wasafiri/shakespearrit/README.md

 *   **Browse Plays:** Read the full text of all of Shakespeare's plays, structured by acts and scenes.
 *   **ASL Interpretations:** Watch user-submitted YouTube videos of ASL interpretations for individual lines.
 *   **User Accounts:** Register for an account, log in, and manage your profile.
-*   **Contribute:** Submit your own ASL interpretations by providing a YouTube link for a specific line.
+*   **Contribute:** Submit your own ASL interpretations by providing a YouTube link for a specific line or lines.
 *   **Voting:** Upvote or downvote interpretations to help highlight the best ones.
 *   **Search:** Search for plays, specific lines, or interpretations.
 *   **Achievements:** Earn badges for your contributions to the community.